Speaking this month we have:

-Becca, Richard, Max & Joe – Global Convoy -The Art of Absurd Travel.
+Becca, Max and Joel – Global Convoy -The Art of Absurd Travel.

 The Global Convoy – made up of Joel, Becca, Rich and Max – are a group of young adventurers who somehow managed to complete a full circumnavigation of the entire world in the space of a year!
 Using two cars they saved from a scrapheap, without a plan and not even close to a sensible budget, they set off East with their fingers crossed and their sights on the horizon.
 4 continents, 46 countries, hundreds of hitchhikers and thousands of incredible stories later they rolled back into Dover with the new goal to help people see the world in the best and most exciting ways possible!